mdabdullahibnaharun/konnect-AutomationTesting-Selenium/README.md

 ***This is an automation test script for testing the [Demo Site](https://konnect.creativesofttechnology.com/).***

 ## Scenario
-1. Create two new accounts
+1. Create new accounts
 2. Login with any of the new account
-3. Sign out from the account
-4. Run the above cycle (2-6) for another user.
+3. Dimension Check
+4. Navigation Check

 ## Language
 - Java

 ## Automation Tool
 - Selenium

+## Build Tool
 - Maven

 ## Framework